-- PNB Housing Finance proposed a preferential allotment of ₹4,000 crore in June 2021 to a group of investors led by Carlyle Group, which included funds managed by Ares SSG and General Atlantic. - Institutional Investor Advisory Services (IiAS) and Stakeholders Empowerment Services (SES), issued advisories against the deal. - The preferential allotment was proposed at ₹390 per share, which proxy firms believed was significantly lower than the company's intrinsic value. - (SEBI) intervened and ordered PNB Housing Finance to halt the deal and reassess the valuation using an independent valuer, which further delayed the process. - Facing increasing scrutiny, legal challenges, and proxy firms' advisories, PNB Housing Finance ultimately withdrew the resolution for the preferential issue.
+- PNB Housing Finance proposed a preferential allotment of ₹4,000 crore in June 2021 to a group of investors led by Carlyle Group, which included funds managed by Ares SSG and General Atlantic. - Stakeholders Empowerment Services (SES), issued advisory against the deal. - The preferential allotment was proposed at ₹390 per share, which proxy firms believed was significantly lower than the company's intrinsic value. - (SEBI) intervened and ordered PNB Housing Finance to halt the deal and reassess the valuation using an independent valuer, which further delayed the process. - Facing increasing scrutiny, legal challenges, and proxy firms' advisories, PNB Housing Finance ultimately withdrew the resolution for the preferential issue.